-The Performance Assurance Committee (PAC) [is defined as a Uniform Network Code Committee, or any relevant sub-committee], with certain rights and responsibilities relating to the management of the Community’s Performance Assurance Framework.
+The Performance Assurance Committee (PAC) is defined as a Uniform Network Code Committee, or any relevant sub-committee, with certain rights and responsibilities relating to the management of the Community’s Performance Assurance Framework.

-The PAC is chaired by the Joint Office and is attended by PAC Members, with others permitted to attend in a non-voting capacity, with the prior agreement of the PAC Chair.
+The PAC is chaired by the Joint Office and is attended by PAC Members, others may be permitted to attend in a non-voting capacity, with the prior agreement of the PAC Chair.
 For the avoidance of doubt Ofgem are able to attend all meetings of the PAC, but will not have voting rights.

 Performance Assurance Committee structure